 No. There is the same risk with a traditional gas tank.
 We recomend a periodical revision every 30.000 Km.

 Refueling is carried out at a conventional gas station using a procedure similar to that of gasoline.
 The dispenser incorporates a safety button that must be pressed continuously while refueling lasts.
 Click here to check the network of Spanish gas stations that distribute this fuel.

 What documents should a gas injection system have?

 With all gas injection systems, a document is issued describing all the system data, number and manufacturing date of the tank, who and when the system was installed and a valid ITV revision.
-All this is processed by BEGAS MOTOR for the comfort of our customers (optional ITV service).
+All this is processed by BeGas for the comfort of our customers (optional ITV service).

 How can I find out how much fuel I have in the gas tank?

 Each LPG system displays fuel availability via LEDs integrated into the LPG / Petrol switch.